Wilton culture: Evolution of Wilton as a technological industry

 In 1929, Goodwin and Van Riet Lowe initially used Wilton as a term to describe Microlith archaeological assemblages that contained small stone scrapers and backed tools.
 During this early period of excavation, Goodwin and Van Riet Lowe broke up Wilton technology into two variations defined by the interior and coastal geography of South Africa.
 The technological industry they associate with interior sites was termed Smithfield, leaving Wilton to define coastal foragers.
 Forager communities that used Smithfield technology were thought to be contemporaneous with Wilton but contained much larger stone technologies.
 During the mid-1900s, archaeologists began recovering more Wilton-like objects from other locations in South Africa, Zimbabwe, and Zambia.
 The stone technology in each of these regions reflects similar characteristics of Wilton technology but each contained slight variations in the technology, likely reflecting local differences due to the variation between environments.
 For instance, the site of Gwisho in Zambia had predominantly more backed tools than scrapers, contradicting what was originally found at the Wilton rock shelter.
 Backed tools soon became a significant component of Wilton assemblages.
 Building on the increased frequency of Wilton sites, Deacon used radiocarbon dates and backed tool frequencies to show that Smithfield could not be contemporaneous with Wilton and thus, must be the preceding technological industry, now termed Oakhurst.

 Today, Wilton technology covers much of the same geographical scale as the preceding industry, Oakhurst.
 Wilton was originally associated with the archaeological assemblage from Wilton farm, which included a high number of scrapers, though archaeological assemblages elsewhere showed additional evidence for backed technology.
 So, today, Wilton technology is associated with an increase in formal tools like scrapers and backed pieces as well as a significant reduction in size.
 Wilton technology represents an increase in homogeneity across much of South Africa, including some sites in Zambia and Zimbabwe.
-This pattern of standard, Wilton, tool kits breaks down after 4,000 years, entering into the final late stone age.
-Evidence for the introduction of ceramics, pastoralism, and ironworking post-dating 4,000 years ago has created a mosaic of final late stone age technological industries in Southern Africa.
+This pattern of standard, Wilton, tool kits breaks down after 4,000 years, entering into the final late Stone Age.
+Evidence for the introduction of ceramics, pastoralism, and ironworking post-dating 4,000 years ago has created a mosaic of final late Stone Age technological industries in Southern Africa.
 This mosaic of industries makes it difficult to make regional generalizations of technological industries like Wilton.
-So, the term Wilton is now limited from 8,000-4,000 years.
+So, the term Wilton is now limited from 8,000 to 4,000 years.